AnyLog-co/documentation/cli.md

 ## Overview

 Each node offers a Command Line Interface (CLI).
-CLI allows users to interact with the program via the command line or terminal.
+The  CLI allows users to interact with the program via the command line or terminal.
-The CLI is a text-based interface where users can enter commands to execute various functions or operations provided by the AnyLog node or peer nodes.
+The CLI is a text-based interface where users can enter commands to execute various functions or operations on the AnyLog node or peer nodes.

 Notes:
 1. If AnyLog is executed as a background process, the CLI functionality is disabled.
 See details in